antoinemeyer/spring-boot-async-health-indicator/README.md

 ## Notes

   - `HealthIndicator`  will return  `Status.UNKNOWN`  if the `/health` endpoint is called before the first  `HealthIndicator.health()`  check is completed. (likely to occur on application startup).

-  - There is no built-in timeout system.
-Make sure that your `health()` methods do timeout or they may block every other health checks (if the pool has less threads than you have indicators).